masoncashews/rstudio-server-on-aws/ReadMe.md

 * [ ] Allow more than one source subnet for users/researchers.
 * [ ] Use a custom resource to automatically select the next HTTPS listener rule versus it having to be entered.
-* [ ] Limit the subnets shown in the instance cloudformation templateto the ones created by the networking stack.
+* [ ] Limit the subnets shown in the instance cloudformation template to the ones created by the networking stack.
 * [ ] Make the CloudWatch alarm configurable for instance shutdown.
 * [ ] Combine the userdata boot strap script somehow so we're not maintaining two different code blocks.